Quebec reports more than 1,000 new COVID-19 cases for third straight day

 Quebec has now recorded 78,459 COVID-19 cases since the pandemic began and 5,878 total deaths, after one previous death mistakenly attributed to the virus was removed from the total.

-Hospitalizations went up by eight cases across the province today, for a total of 334.
+Hospitalizations went up by eight cases across the province, for a total of 334.

 Of those, 64 people were in intensive care — an increase of four from the previous day.